 The residents of Turkey, a terminus along the ancient silk road since the 1500s, consume 1,300 cups of tea per year on average.
 Serdar Ersahin, who heads the Istanbul-based coffeehouse association, describes his countrymen as drinking three to five cups daily, a number that rises to 10 cups in winter.

-Today India accounts for a quarter of Turkey’s tea and coffee imports and China is shipping both green and black teas in quantity.
+Yet today India accounts for a quarter of Turkey’s tea and coffee imports.
+China is shipping both green and black teas in quantity.
 Ofçay, one of Turkey’s leading tea producers, recently entered into a joint venture with Dutch-based Jacobs Douwe Egberts (JDE) to distribute Turkish tea globally.
-Ofçay was formed in 1984, when the tea monopoly in Turkey ended.
+Ofçay was formed in 1984 when the tea monopoly in Turkey ended.

 Pakistan is another country of tea-lovers eager to sample the world’s great variety of tea.
 Per capita tea consumption in Pakistan rose 35.8 percent between 2007 and 2016.
 The country spent $549.6 million on tea imports in 2017, accounting for 7.5 percent global share.
 Morocco, another major buyer of Chinese tea, imported $219.8 million in 2017.
 Imports were up 72.6 percent in Pakistan and 15.8 percent in Morocco in 2017, according to Worlds Top Exports.

 India is perhaps the best example of tea’s expanding appeal.
 The country maintained putatively high tariffs (100 percent) and import quotas designed to protect the local tea industry.
 These barriers make it very expensive for retailers to offer teas from China, Japan, and Korea.
 Tariffs were lowered by half recently to comply with terms of the ASEAN (AFTA) free trade agreement.
 Green tea imports are up as a result, according to the Commerce Ministry.